 I am expecting a OIP from Co-operative this week so we can work out what to offer on a property we like as otherwise we are dependent on web based calculators (which aren't taking into account credit checks etc).
 Do Co-operative recommend any Harleston solicitors on the Co-operative conveyancing panel, or is it better to find our own lawyer?

 You will need to appoint Harleston solicitors independently although you'll need to choose one on the Co-operative conveyancing panel.
 The solicitor represents both you and Co-operative through the process.

 The formalities of my purchase has taken place for my property in Harleston.
 Conveyancing was of an acceptable standard but I feel I should register my dissatisfaction about the lender.
-How does one go about formally complaining?
+Who do I contact should I wish to lodge a complaint?

 Most lenders have complaints procedures.
-Your first point of contact should be one of the lender’s branches or the Customer Care Department at head office.
-Ordinarily complaints to a lender are resolved very quickly.
-However if you are not satisfied that the matter is not resolved you can write to Financial Ombudsman Service, South Quay Plaza, 183 Marsh Wall, London E14 9SR with full details of your complaint.
+Your first point of contact should be one of the lender’s branches or the Customer Services Team at head office.
+Ordinarily complaints to a lender are resolved effectively and efficiently.
+If you feel the matter is not resolved you can write to Financial Ombudsman Service, South Quay Plaza, 183 Marsh Wall, London E14 9SR with full details of your complaint.